Space Shuttle Columbia disaster: Debris strike concerns

 During STS-112, which flew in October 2002, a 4 by 5 by 12 in chunk of bipod ramp foam broke away from the ET bipod ramp and hit the SRB-ET attachment ring near the bottom of the left SRB, creating a dent 4 in wide and 3 in deep.
 Following the mission, the Program Requirements Control Board declined to categorize the bipod ramp foam loss as an in-flight anomaly.
 The foam loss was briefed at the STS-113 Flight Readiness Brief, but the Program Requirements Control Board decided that the ET was safe to fly.

 A debris strike from the ablative material on the right SRB caused significant damage to during the STS-27 launch on December 2, 1988.
 On the second day of the flight the crew inspected the damage using a camera on the remote manipulator system.
-The debris strike removed a tile; the exposed orbiter skin was a reinforced section, and a burn-through might have occurred had the damage been in a different location.
+The debris strike had removed a tile; the exposed orbiter skin was a reinforced section, and a burn-through might have occurred had the damage been in a different location.
 After the mission, the NASA Program Requirements Control Board designated the issue as an in-flight anomaly that was corrected with the planned improvement for the SRB ablator.